Cloud topology management and deployment tools based on TOSCA.

 Puccini is primarily a TOSCA processor.
-Its main function is to parse a TOSCA service template and compile it into the Clout format.
+It parses TOSCA service templates and compiles them into the Clout format.

 Let’s dive in!